 1.2 Step 1 (Sync from Constant Contact to Salesforce), Sync Campaign Response, Select Sync Mode, Create Salesforce Campaign, Save

-In “Step 1” of your Sync Profile, under Sync from Constant Contact to Salesforce, tap on the “Sync Campaign Responses” checkbox, tap the arrow beside “Select Sync Mode” and then tap “Create Salesforce Campaign” to select as your Sync Mode.
+In “Step 1” of your Set Up or Sync Profile, under Sync from Constant Contact to Salesforce, tap on the “Sync Campaign Responses” checkbox, tap the arrow beside “Select Sync Mode” and then tap “Create Salesforce Campaign” to select as your Sync Mode.
 Then “Save”.
+Before doing the Reset and Resync, login to Salesforce first and set up the Campaign layout - Getting Started with Campaign Layout Fields in Salesforce

 1.3 Step 2, Campaign Response Sync Selection, Select Specific Campaigns To Sync

-In “Step 2” of your Sync Profile, under Campaign Response Sync Selection, tap “Select Specific Campaigns To Sync” for you to choose which Campaigns you want to Sync.
+In “Step 2” of your Set Up or Sync Profile, under Campaign Response Sync Selection, tap “Select Specific Campaigns To Sync” for you to choose which Campaigns you want to Sync.
 Next, tap on the specific “Checkbox”, tap “Update” and then tap “Save”.

 Step 9: Review Salesforce Campaign and Campaign Member (Reset and Sync Now)